About Our Community

 A Campus Community

-Our beautiful campus community has it all: a picture-perfect valley setting with views of the surrounding hills, farmland and our own pond right on our property; extensive walking paths throughout the campus; the convenience of being just minutes from downtown Bridgeport; and the option to receive the full continuum of care as needed.
-One campus – three communities – enables residents to easily transition from independent living (Emeritus at Maplewood) to assisted living (The Meadows) to long-term care (Emeritus at the Heritage) – all while remaining in familiar surroundings and cared for by the same dedicated and compassionate staff.
+Our beautiful campus community has it all.
+There’s a picture-perfect valley setting with views of the surrounding hills, farmland and our own pond right on our propert, extensive walking paths throughout the campus, the convenience of being just minutes from downtown Bridgeport and the option to receive the full continuum of care as needed.
+One campus with three communities enables residents to easily transition from independent living (Emeritus at Maplewood) to assisted living (The Meadows) to long-term care (Emeritus at the Heritage) all while remaining in familiar surroundings and cared for by the same dedicated and compassionate staff.

-Our campus is conveniently located in North Central West Virginia, on Route 50 East just east of downtown Bridgeport.
-Fairmont, Grafton and Clarksburg are within easy commuting – and CKB airport, which offers flights to Pittsburgh International Airport, is just a mile from our community.
-Within just 10 minutes are the Bridgeport Mall, Emily Drive Shopping Center, several restaurants and the East Point retail outlet – all favorite shopping destinations.
-In fact, we frequently take residents on outings to local shopping areas, as well as on day trips to Morgantown, Charlestown and Pittsburgh, Pennsylvania.
+Our campus is conveniently located in North Central West Virginia on Route 50 East just east of downtown Bridgeport.
+Fairmont, Grafton and Clarksburg are within easy commuting and CKB airport, which offers flights to Pittsburgh International Airport, is just a mile from our community.
+Within just ten minutes are the Bridgeport Mall, Emily Drive Shopping Center, several restaurants and the East Point retail outlet are all favorite shopping destinations.
+In fact, we frequently take residents on outings to local shopping areas as well as on day trips to Morgantown, Charlestown and Pittsburgh, Pennsylvania.
 We also take residents to their doctor’s appointments three days a week.
-In addition, the newly built United Hospital Center – and access to I-79 – are just 10 minutes from our campus.
+In addition, the newly built United Hospital Center and access to I-79 are just ten minutes from our campus.

 A Wonderful Selection